Medomsley Detention Centre: "Short, sharp shock" policy

-In 2014, North West Durham's MP, Pat Glass, criticised the phrase "short, sharp shock" because it created "a culture in which a group of people is seen as less than the rest", which is when "things start to go wrong".
-She said the abuse at Medomsley "cannot have been happening in isolation" and was part of a wider culture of abuse.

 Abuse

-Inmates in Medomsley were sexually and physically abused, spanning several decades from the 1960s to the late 1980s.
+Inmates in Medomsley were sexually and physically abused, throughout the life of the detention centre.
 The physical abuse sometimes resulted in hospitalisations due to severe injuries, including broken bones, wounds and loss of consciousness.
 Many inmates were raped by staff.

 The wide variety of physical abuse and humiliation incidents included detainees being dragged from the toilets semi-naked for not finishing soon enough or for not preparing food quickly, being dragged by the hair during a beating, being force-fed salt for speaking during a meal, being punched for not saying "sir" to officers, almost drowning while locked in a box that was filled with water similar to water-boarding, being knocked from a 20-foot height then forced to walk with a broken back and being kicked, stamped on and pelted with heavy objects.

 One victim said prison officers also orchestrated violence by inmates, having noticed that while he was "being kicked and punched and slapped", he "saw a prison officer at the door smiling."
 He said: "They were telling you that you were worthless, that's why you were in there, you were no good, nobody wanted you."

 Police believe many of the staff belonged to an "organised paedophile ring".
 In 1970, Neville Husband, the chef and later a church cleric, moved to Medomsley where he raped inmates every day for 15 years.

-The MP Laura Pidcock described the centre in her constituency as "a living hell".
+The constituency MP Laura Pidcock described the centre as "a living hell".